michaelmosmann/silk/binds.md

 - Line `2` has no localisation

 All bindings above can coexist because of their different precision.
 When supplying a `Dependency` the most specific in that respective case will be used.
+This are different ones in different cases.

 ### Parent Dependent Bindings
 Beside the `Packages` where a binding can be used it is also possible to target a specific `Instance`.
 The _Robot-Legs-Problem_ (shown in `TestRobotLegsProblemBinds`) is a good example of where such instance specific bindings can be useful.

 A robot has 2 legs, both quite similar but the left `Leg` should get the left `Foot` while the right `Leg` gets another instance - the right `Foot`.
 In Silk this could be described like so:
 {% highlight java %}